dasdgdafg/ShitpostingAsAService/readme.md

 #### !1d6
 Roll dice

-The number of dice must be in [0, 2^63-1], and the sides per die must be in [1, 2^63-1].
+The number of dice must be in [0, 2^63-1], and the sides per die must be in [0, 2^63-1].
 If more than 1000000 dice are rolled, the result is approximated by using a normal distribution.
-The dice code uses math/big (\*Float).Sqrt, which is currently only in the beta version of go (1.10beta1).
+The dice code uses math/big (\*Float).Sqrt, which is was added in go 1.10.

 ### Examples
 (Using the sample logs for #test)